pqvst/cafeandcowork/data/utrecht/gys.md

   - seating1.jpg
   - seating2.jpg
   - food.jpg
+  - food2.jpg
 ---

 A great restaurant that's also very workable during lunch and early afternoon on weekdays.
 On weekdays it's usually pretty quiet so it's a nice place to have some good brunch/lunch while getting some work done.
 The wifi is very fast and there are some power outlets.
+The WiFi has problems connecting to non-standard ports.